doubleangels/NextDNSManager/README.md

 </div>
 - To make a suggestion or to report feedback, please open a new issue in this repository.
-- Please make sure to inclide the following info:
+- Please make sure to include the following info:
   - Detailed description of your suggestion or feedback.

 <div align="center">